Vyral/justin-udy/_posts/2022-01-28-your-2022-housing-market-forecast.md

 **5\.
 Transfer of wealth may happen earlier than anticipated.** In the past, people would leave their additional cash, assets, or inheritance upon their passing.
 Nowadays, people are saying, “Why pass it on later when I can pass it on now?”

 If you have any questions or need any help buying or selling a home, don’t hesitate to give us a call or send an email.
 We’re your market experts, and we can help you navigate the real estate process to get you what you need in the timeframe you want.
-Looking forward to a prosperous 2022\!
+We're looking forward to a prosperous 2022\!